ahoirg/JSONSchemaDiscovery/README.md

 To utilize the JSON Schema Extraction Tool in a Docker container, follow these simple steps:

-1. **Clone the Project**: Begin by cloning the repository using `git clone`, or simply download the Dockerfile directly to your machine.
+1. **Clone the Project**: Begin by cloning the repository using `git clone`, or simply download the Dockerfile directly to your device.

 2. **Initialize Docker**: Ensure that Docker is running on your system.
 If not, start Docker from your system's applications.